SaidAlvarado/Udacity-DeepRL-Project_2_Continuous_Control/Report.md

 #### Environment

-In this scenario an RL-agent is tasked with controlling a two-jointed arm as it move to track a target circling around it.
-The environment was made with Unity's ML-Agents framework and there are two variations one environment has 20 agents operating individually for parallel learning, and the other one only has a single agent.
+In this scenario an RL-agent is tasked with controlling a two-jointed arm as it moves to track the position of a target circling around it.
+The environment was made with Unity's ML-Agents framework and there are two variations: One environment has 20 agents operating individually for parallel learning, and the other one only has a single agent.
 The task looks roughly as follows:

 <p align="center">